 I hope this becomes a classic in the high school movie genre.
 I hope when my daughters grow up they speak Booksmart in the same breath as The Breakfast Club, Clueless, and Mean Girls.

 Adam Sandler nails this.
 He keeps the anxiety running high throughout the film.

 It’s not Tarantino’s best, but I still like it.
 It just sorta ambles along – an easy watch.

 I had a strong visceral reaction to this one.
 I found it incredibly stressful and emotional.
 The cinematography is top notch and it’s one of the best long take films out there.
 I don’t care for the title though.
 Give me something more poetic on that front.

 I love that after three films of Woody dedicating himself to taking care of his kid, we get a movie about Woody taking care of himself.
 I watch this movie quite a bit with my kids and it still hits hard every time.
 Also, the lighting!
 The best we’ve seen in a Pixar film.

 I love this movie for what it is as a movie, but so much of my excitement for it also lies in the fact that The Academy actually chose the best film of the year as Best Picture.
 In addition to that, it’s the year my daughters were born.
-I have a parlor trick where I people the year they were born, and then tell them the best picture winner of that year; mostly to use as a conversation generator.
+I have a parlor trick where people tell me the year they were born, and then tell them the Best Picture winner of that year; mostly to use as a conversation generator.
 For many years I was bummed that mine was Terms of Endearment.
 I always wished The Right Stuff had won for ’83.
-I’ve changed my tune on that – I love Terms of Endearment.
+I’ve changed my tune on that – I now love Terms of Endearment.
 Anyway, I’m elated that my girls will always be able to say that the Best Picture of their birth year is the groundbreaking and historic Parasite.

 Thank you for reading!